FFmpeg/FFV1/ffv1.md

     }                                                         |
 }                                                             |
 ```
-Figure: A pseudo-code description of the bitstream contents. {#figureBitstream}
+Figure: A pseudocode description of the bitstream contents. {#figureBitstream}

 CONTEXT_SIZE is 32.